jersmith/learningtocode/2_If_Statements/README.md

 ## Problem 2

-To get just the remainder, we can use th *%* operator; this is called the *modulo* operator.
+To get just the remainder, we can use the *%* operator; this is called the *modulo* operator.

 ```python
 9 % 2       # this will be 1, why?